warriorstar-orion/avulto/README.md

 `Path` wraps type paths and provides `parent_of(other, strict=False)` and `child_of(other, strict=False)` for comparing paths.
-When `strict`, the current path does not count as a parent or child of itself.It also supports the division operator for easy path suffixing.
+When `strict`, the current path does not count as a parent or child of itself.
+It also supports the division operator for easy path suffixing, and the `parent` attribute for traversing the path tree upwards.

 ```py
 from avulto import Path as p